 If a Legal Observer Team is not possible, arrange for people to video, record and take notes during the action.

-Legal Observers should also encourage protest participants to write an appropriate legal support telephone number (this may be a mobile number activated by the legal Support team for this particular protest, or the number of a supportive criminal law firm or community legal centre).
+This may be a mobile number activated by the legal Support team for this particular protest, a lawyer organised by the protest organisers, or the number of a supportive criminal law firm or community legal centre.

 Even participants who do not intend to get arrested or feel they will not get arrested should be encouraged to do this.
 There are two main reasons for this –